paldepind/flyd/README.md

 Streams can depend on other streams.
 Instead of calling `stream` with a value as in the above examples we can pass it a list of dependencies and a function.
 The function should produce a value based on its dependencies.
-This new value results in a new stream.
+This new returned value results in a new stream.

 Flyd automatically updates the stream whenever a dependency changes.
 This means that the `sum` function below will be called whenever `x` and `y` changes.
-You can think of dependent stream as streams that automatically listens/subscribes to their dependencies.
+You can think of dependent stream as streams that automatically listens to or subscribes to their dependencies.

 ```javascript
 // Create two streams of numbers